annasrees/Chore-Tracker-for-Roommates/README.md

 **Game class** has-a Roommate and has-a Chore
 - The game class manages the game functionality of this program.
 It takes in the user's new chore description or new roommate description, and adds it to a vector of chore or roommate objects to manage who is in the household and what is intended to be done.

 ## File input/output
+**ChoreOutput.txt** in the chore class and in main
+- the outFile() method in Chore class sends the chore data to the ChoreOutput.txt file and lists the chore, the point value, and the roommate assigned to the chore.